By: Lisa Manning, CST, CHt

-Lisa is a licensed Craniosacral Therapist.
+Lisa is a Craniosacral and Myofascial Release Therapist.
 She’s also a Master Certified Hypnotherapist, specializing in Somato-Emotional Hypnosis to address chronic pain and anxiety.
+Lisa is trained in Ionic Foot Detox.